RSS About

 What’s a volume envelope?

 Until now, the volume of the sound we produced was hardcoded into the program.
 The idea is to make that volume increase or decrease at a programmable rate.
-It sounded complicated to me at first, but now we have implemented a state machine that generates a square signal at a programmable frequency, it almost sounds like we already have all we need!
+It sounded complicated to me at first, but now we have implemented an object that generates a square signal at a programmable frequency, it almost sounds like we already have all we need!

-Basically, we need a state machine that will adjust a value every few ticks.
+Basically, we need an object that will adjust a value every few ticks.
 Sounds familiar yet?

 Finding details about the volume envelope in the Game Boy specifically is a little trickier.
 The official documentation only says: